 If you’re interested in booking me to speak, please head over to the contact page and send me an email with the details.
 I’ve spoken anywhere from a coffee shop to a few people to an auditorium to a few hundred people.
 Rates vary and will be discussed during our initial conversation.
 My one-sheets are available to download above.

 I’ve always loved talking and telling stories.
 It’s always been the best way for me to express myself.
 I did name my reuse apparel brand “STAY VOCAL” after all.
 If we’re going to make the world a better place, we all have to use our voice.
 For some people their voice is art and for some it’s music.
 But for me, my voice is well, my voice!
 When I was in school growing up, I was discouraged from talking to others until after the bell rang.
 These days when I go to schools, I’m encouraged to talk until the bell rings.

 So, what kind of events and places do I speak at?
 Honestly, I’m open to going anywhere that will give me time to share my ideas.
 I’ve spoken at numerous Earth Day events, schools, businesses and I even went on a two-week Reuse & Schmooze Tour across the US, stopping at coffee shops, info shops and concert venues.
 Of course I change up my talk a bit depending on the audience.
-After all, leading a workshop for third graders is a bit different than talking to a music industry conference.
+After all, leading a workshop for third graders is a bit different than talking at a music industry conference.